 Unless specifically listed as a permitted use, special permitted use, or as a conditional use in a particular zoning district, Cannabis Establishments shall be prohibited in said district.

-Any other requirements set by City ordinance in regulating licensing for Cannabis Establishments.
+Any other requirements set by City ordinance and State regulations in regulating licensing for Cannabis Establishments.

 Controlled Access - No cannabis establishment shall share premises with or permit access directly from another medical cannabis establishment, business that sells alcohol or tobacco, or, if allowed by law, other cannabis establishment.